Treaty of Peace between Austria-Hungary and Finland

-The Treaty of Peace between Austria-Hungary and Finland, also called the Vienna Peace Treaty, was signed in Vienna on 29 May 1918, bringing to an end the state of war that existed between Finland and the Austro-Hungarian Empire as a result of World War I.
+The Treaty of Peace between Austria-Hungary and Finland, also called the Vienna Peace Treaty, was signed in Vienna on 29 May 1918, bringing to an end the state of war that existed between Finland and Austria-Hungary as a result of World War I.

 Background

 The Grand Duchy of Finland was a part of the Russian Empire at the time of the Austro-Hungarian declaration of war on Russia on 6 August 1914.

 In 1917, Russia experienced two revolutions.
 In the February Revolution, the empire was overthrown and a provisional government established.
 In the October Revolution, the provisional government was deposed and the Russian Soviet Federative Socialist Republic established.
 On 6 December 1917, Finland declared its independence, which Russia recognized on 31 December.
 Finland nevertheless remained in the same state of war with the Central Powers (Austria-Hungary, Bulgaria, the German Empire and the Ottoman Empire) as it had been when a part of Russia.

 On 15 December, the Russian government signed an armistice with the Central Powers.
-On 26 January 1918, a workers' uprising sparked the Finnish Civil War and the establishment a few days later of the Finnish Socialist Workers' Republic.
+On 26 January 1918, a workers' uprising sparked the Finnish Civil War and the establishment of the Finnish Socialist Workers' Republic a few days later.
 Soviet Russia and the Finnish workers' republic signed a treaty of friendship on 1 March 1918.
 The armistice with the Central Powers had expired on 18 February, but on 3 March Russia signed the Treaty of Brest-Litovsk and made peace with the Central Powers.

 A Finno-German peace treaty was signed with the government of the conservative Senate of Finland—as opposed to the workers' republic allied with Russia—on 7 March.
 Germany then sent military assistance to the Finnish government, which defeated the workers' republic by the end of April.
 A Finno-Bulgarian peace treaty was also signed at Berlin on 21 May 1918.